Zero Carb Cloud Bread Recipe

 What is Cloud Bread?

 Cloud bread is a low carb alternative bread for those following a ketogenic diet.
 It’s the perfect way to make sandwiches if you’re trying to avoid eating carbs, grains, or gluten.
+A double bonus is that you can make this recipe to be both keto and paleo-friendly!

 What Is The Keto Diet?